22 Nicest Beer Gardens in Edinburgh Updated For 2025

 The Garden at Teviot (13 Bristo Pl) offers a large covered seating area and extra special heated beach huts available to keep away any Scottish chill.

-Their menu features lots of beer garden favourites, ice cold beers, martini cocktail trees, and the food is locally sourced (they also have great vegan options).
+Their menu features lots of beer garden favourites, ice-cold beers, and martini cocktail trees, and the food is locally sourced.

 Garden at Teviot beer garden pub table group

-The garden is open to all, 7 days a week with DJs on Friday and Saturday nights, and they’re screening lots of the summer sport.
+The garden is open to all, seven days a week with DJs on Friday and Saturday nights, and they’re screening lots of summer sports.

 Booking is recommended, especially if you are after a coveted beach hut.